Engineering (EGR) at Tidewater Community College

 3 credits

-Presents approach to kinematics of particles in linear and curvilinear motion.
-Includes kinematics of rigid bodies in plane motion.
-Teaches Newton's second law, work-energy and power, impulse and momentum, and problem solving using computers.
+Presents approach to kinematics and kinetics of particles (and systems of particles) in linear and curvilinear motion.
+Includes kinematics and kinetics of rigid bodies in plane motion.
+Teaches Newton's second law, work-energy, and impulse-momentum methods.

 3 credits